 Stars uncertain about Joe Pavelski after hard hit by Wild

-“We have the best officials in the world.
-They called a five, they reviewed it, which is the right thing to do.
-If they reviewed and decided it wasn’t a bad hit then, you know, I guess it’s not for me to argue with that,” DeBoer said.
-“They got to look at it at multiple different angles and that was the decision they made, so we’ve got to live with that.”
+Wyatt Johnston, the 19-year-old Stars center who has lived this season with Pavelski’s family, described Pavelski as being in good spirits Tuesday.

-DeBoer said he wasn’t confident about Pavelski being available for Game 2 on Wednesday night.
+“I mean, obviously it was a big hit, and I think everyone kind of saw the aftermath, but, yeah, I mean, he was in pretty good spirits,” Johnston said.
+“I was able to talk to him a bit and, happy to see that he’s kind of just doing his regular things.”

-A play involving Pavelski in the 2019 playoffs helped lead the NHL to expand its video review process to allow officials to review major penalties to determine whether the call was accurate.
+A play involving Pavelski in the 2019 playoffs helped prompt the NHL to expand its video review process, allowing officials to review major penalties to determine whether the call was accurate.
 That change gave referees the option to reduce a major penalty to a minor, as happened with Dumba’s hit Monday night.

 Had that expanded process been in use in 2019, it could have potentially changed the complexion of Game 7 in a first-round series between Vegas and San Jose after Pavelski, then with the Sharks with DeBoer as his coach there, took a hit from Cody Eakin.